rossvegas/Sveltelana/README.md

 https://nodejs.org/

-you will then need to download the source from the Green code button above, knowledge of git would be helpful here if you want to pull into your own repository
+you will then need to download the source from the Green code button above.

 after downloading, open in command line and run the following